AtharvBheda/Diabetes-Prediction/README.md

 - **Machine Learning Model**: Uses a trained machine learning model to predict diabetes based on health parameters.
 - **User-Friendly Interface**: The web app provides an easy-to-use form for inputting health data.
 - **PDF Report Generation**: After the prediction, the app generates a PDF report summarizing the input data and prediction result.
-- **Modern UI**: Built with Bootstrap and styled to include both light and dark themes with a toggle switch.

 ## Technologies Used